domanmat/titanic_ML/README.md

 - **Cross-Validation**: Evaluating models on multiple data subsets
 - **Overfitting Prevention**: Using depth limits, minimum group sizes, and purity thresholds

+> **Note**: This is an educational project demonstrating decision tree and ensemble concepts from scratch.
+For production use, consider established libraries like scikit-learn with more robust implementations and additional features.

 ---

-**Note**: This is an educational project demonstrating decision tree and ensemble concepts from scratch.
-For production use, consider established libraries like scikit-learn with more robust implementations and additional features.
+**Made with ❤️ for learning machine learning from scratch**